 Finally, Sephardic Jews moved to Belgium from the Ottoman Empire during the Greco-Turkish war just before the start of the 20th century.

-In the middle of the 19th century, the port of Antwerp became one of the biggest harbors of Europe.
+In the middle of the 19th century, the port of Antwerp became one of the biggest in Europe.
 Sea connections between Antwerp and the United States became regular.
 Some refugees whose intention were to emigrate to the United States, decided to stay in Antwerp, Arlon, Brussels, Charleroi, Ghent, Liège and Ostend.
 In 1914, it is estimated that about 40.000 Jews were living in Belgium.

 From 1918 to 1944

 At that time, during the years 1920 and 1930, the Jewish community of Antwerp was strong and known to applicants for emigration from Poland.
-Many religious Jews found themselves a safe place where to settle.
+Many religious Jews found there a safe place where to settle.